-Although not included among the influences name checked in the CD liner notes, the production and musical attitude embodied in these songs remind me as much of Joe Meek bands such as the Fabulous Flee-Rakkers and the Moontrekkers as they do the Surfaris or the Ventures—and that’s a good thing in my book.
-The guitar tones, too, are dripping with vibe.
+Although not included among the influences name checked in the CD liner notes or the band’s press, the production and musical attitude embodied in these songs reminds me as much of Joe Meek bands such as the Fabulous Flee-Rakkers and the Moontrekkers as it does the Surfaris or the Beach Boys—and that’s a good thing in my book.